ayojava/VideoService/README.md

 you first start a VideoServer and run the tests afterwards.
 The Tests are written in Java using the Retrofit library.

-Each project directory contains a README-HowTo.txt which gives a very short intro into the respective project and explains how to run it, how to test it and how to import it into your IDE.
+Each project directory contains a README.md which gives a very short intro into the respective project and explains how to run it, how to test it and how to import it into your IDE.